 Why Does Having A Good Night’s Sleep Really Matter?

 Even if you’re not a very techy person, you’ve probably seen the following message on your computer:

-Our brain works the same way..
-When we’re in a “deep sleep mode”, our brain backups information and “updates” our internal system..
+Our brain works the same way.
+When we’re in a “deep sleep mode”, our brain backs up information and “updates” our internal system.

-If we wake up during that process, even if we don’t know we woke up, your brain has to start back over again.
+If we wake up during that process, even if we don’t know we woke up, our brain has to start back over again.

 What else do you spend a third of your life doing?

-Not eating, working out or any other practice that we are always told we need to do to improve our life.
+Not eating, working out, or any other practice that we are always told we need to do to improve our lives.

 Sleeping is the second most important thing that we do to live (the first is breathing).
 If your body has to decide between sleeping and breathing, who’s going to win?

 We must breathe to live; this much we all know.
 That’s why your body will keep waking you up over and over to make sure that breathing doesn’t stop.

 When you are awake, the muscles in your head and neck keep your airway open so you can breathe.